zarrar1607/TinyLidarNet/Readme.md

 [![View Slides](https://img.shields.io/badge/View-Slides-green)](Link_to_Slides)
 [![Watch Video](https://img.shields.io/badge/Watch-Video-red)](Link_to_Video)

 ## Setup
 This repository is designed for use with ROS Noetic.
 Hardware we use include an NVIDIA Jetson Xavier NX, Hokuyo Lidar UST10-LX, VESC-MKIV, and Logitech F710 Gaming Controller.
 The operating system used is Linux 5.10.104-tegra aarch64.
 Follow the steps below to set up the environment:

 ## Install Dependcies
 Please install:
-- ROS Noetic: Install from the official [official ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu) and follow the provided instructions.
+- ROS Noetic: Install from the official *[official ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu)* and follow the provided instructions.
 - TensorFlow: If using an NVIDIA Jetson Xavier NX, install TensorFlow using the JetPack provided by NVIDIA.
-Follow the instructions on the [NVIDIA website](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html)
+Follow the instructions on the *[NVIDIA website](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html)*

 Clone this repository:
 ```
 git clone https://github.com/zarrar1607/TinyLidarNet.git
 ```

 The ROS_Workspace folder is dedicated to setting up the ROS environment.
 It follows the standard steps of creating a devel folder, builder folder, and CMakeLists.txt file.
-Within this folder, you'll find code sourced from the [f1tenth_system repository](https://github.com/f1tenth/f1tenth_system/tree/melodic).
+Within this folder, you'll find code sourced from the *[f1tenth_system repository](https://github.com/f1tenth/f1tenth_system/tree/melodic)*.

 This code has been customized to include a global joystick button functionality for seamless switching between autonomous and manual control modes.
 Additionally, the ROS laser filter package has been integrated into the system for enhanced sensor data processing.